therustymate/therustymate.github.io/src/content/posts/ropfu/index.md

 There is a `JMP EAX` gadget at `0x0805333b`.
 I will use this to attempt to jump to the shellcode’s location.

-I generated the payload in GDB and supplied it as input.
+I generated the payload and supplied it as input in GDB.

 ```python
 def craftPayload():